lmukosi/Netflix_Landing_Page/README.md

-Netflix Landing Page Clone made with HTML, CSS and JAVASCRIPT.
+Netflix Landing Page Clone created with HTML, CSS and JAVASCRIPT.